seshasai17/ece5831-2025-final-project/README.md

 For implementing Live camera feed open live_demo.py and enter command in terminal "python live_demo.py --model_path path_of_your_model" this will be explained more clearly in my Live_demo video.

+I have Included ipynb file which has the implementation of models and live_demo.py for live camera feed implementation, along with that I have also included both the models in the repo for live camera feed implementation.

 Link to our Project Report: https://drive.google.com/file/d/1eLilfwzAcx8rVkjMpAKMEdyOqghIoaEP/view?usp=sharing

 Link to our Dataset: https://drive.google.com/file/d/11T0wBTmZo0dVIvsymxTxlE5ph3-iasv4/view?usp=sharing